 Probiotics must survive in the acidic gastric environment if they are to reach the small intestine and colonize the host, thereby imparting their benefits.
 Lactobacillus species are considered intrinsically resistant to acid.

 The best time to take probiotics is alongside your meals.
 Right before or just after the meal is best for getting the most out of our probiotics.
 By taking your probiotic with food you provide a buffering system for the supplement and aid its safe passage through the digestive tract.
-Taking alongside a healthy meal provides the best chance of getting the most out of your probiotics.
+Taking alongside a healthy, high fibre meal provides the best chance of getting the most out of your probiotics.

 If your question is not answered on this site, you're more than welcome to call us on +44 01904 789559 or fill in the form below.